apache/incubator-devlake-website/docs/Plugins/webhook.md

-Actually, the incoming webhook works in prev step.
-If you want to do more, the config in CircleCI is as fellow.
-It will call webhook before tasks start and after tasks fail.
+Actually, we finish the incoming webhook in prev step.
+If you want to customize more, a sample CircleCI config is provided below.
+This sample calls the webhook before the tasks start and after tasks fail.
 ```yaml
 # Use the latest 2.1 version of CircleCI pipeline process engine.
 # See: https://circleci.com/docs/2.0/configuration-reference